xrdocs/telemetry/_tutorials/2016-08-15-configuring-mdt-for-tcp-dial-out-using-native-yang.md

 ## The Model

 The Cisco IOS XR Native YANG model for telemetry is "Cisco-IOS-XR-telemetry-model-driven-cfg."
-It can be used to configure any telemetry feature that IOS XR (unlike the OpenConfig model, which only covers a subset of IOS XR capabilities).
+It can be used to configure any telemetry feature that IOS XR (unlike the OpenConfig telemetry model, which only covers a subset of IOS XR capabilities).

 The NETCONF \<get-schema\> operation will give you the contents of the schema but the full YANG output can be really verbose and overwhelming, so I'll pipe the output to the [pyang](https://github.com/mbj4668/pyang) utility for a compact tree view with the following bit of code: